Compare low cost door-to-door prices for airport transfers from Palma Airport to Alcudia with Solhop – Mallorca’s recommended transfer supplier.

 Platja de Muro (Camping), Platja de Muro, Platja d’Alcudia, Port d’Alcudia, Alcúdia, Inca (Institut), Inca (Jaume I), Inca (Hospital), Palma

-There is another bus from Palma Intermodal Station to Port de Pollenca, line 340.
-The price for a single ticket is 6.25 Euro and you will have to get an additional connecting bus to Alcudia.
+There is another bus from Palma Intermodal Station to Port de Pollenca, line 340, however, you will have to get an additional connecting bus to Alcudia.
 The following bus lines connect Port de Pollenca to Alcudia: 352, 353 and 354 (353 & 354 summer only).
 As this involves taking 3 different buses, this method would only be of interest if travelling early in the morning, as the buses to Port de Pollenca depart earlier than the buses to Alcudia.

 Another option is a train from Palma Intermodal Station, next to the bus station, but this only goes part way to Alcudia, it has stops at Inca and also Sa Pobla.

 It is possible to get the bus on route 351 from Inca to Alcudia, but you may as well have taken this bus from Palma.
-Sa Pablo is slightly closer to Alcudia but you would have to arrange a taxi from Sa Pablo to Alcudia.
+Sa Pobla is slightly closer to Alcudia but you would have to arrange a taxi from Sa Pobla to Alcudia.

 Train tickets can be purchased at the ticket offices or at the automatic ticket machines.
 Prices are €3.15 to Inca and €3.75 to Sa Pobla from Palma for an adult single.

-The first train from Palma to Inca and Sa Pobla leaves at 5:40 and the last train is at 22:15.
+Trains from Palma to Sa Pobla run from roughly 5.45am to 21.30pm.
+However, timetables are seasonal, therefore it is best to check on the TIB website.
 Trains to Inca run about every 15-20minutes and about every hour to Sa Pobla.